sebastiancarlos/pm-jesus/README.md

 Be like that man, and don't let your multiple package manager take all your time!
 Build your own cross-platform scripts, or use these!

 **Disclaimer:** These scripts are for my personal use, written in a way that makes sense to me.
 I only open-sourced them as a joke and as an example of how reinventing your own wheel is not that hard sometimes, and comes with the benefit of doing just what you need it to do.
-For a more complete solution, check [sysget](https://github.com/emilengler/sysget).
+For a more complete solution, check [sysget](https://github.com/emilengler/sysget) or [app](https://github.com/hkdb/app).

 ## Installation